ghgemmer/Halloween/README.md

 The right skeleton arm has 3 servos at the shoulder for pitch, yaw, and roll and one at the elbow to bend the elbow.
+The shoulder has the yaw servo attached to the PVC shoulder blade, the roll servo attached to the yaw servos hub, and the pitch servo attached to the roll servos hub.
+This seemed to provide the most compact configuration and limited any pulling force on the servo output gear parallel to the axis of the any servo.
-All these servos are held in Actobotics servo blocks to withstand lateral forces off the servo axis.
+All these servos are
+held in Actobotics servo blocks to withstand lateral (i.e. perpendicular) forces off the servo axis.
 Actobotics hardware, such as screws, hubs, spacers, brackets, channels, flat patterns, attachment blocks, and beams, is used to connect the servo blocks to the arm and elbow.
 The attachments are meant to be minimal to leave as much of the skeleton arm visible as possible.
 The servos are run at 6 volts with the exception of the arm pitch servo being run at